How Your Body Tells You that You Aren't Getting Enough Protein

 - Persistent Fatigue and Lack of Energy

 Persistent fatigue and a general lack of energy are among the first signs that your body may not get enough protein.
-Protein is essential for providing your body with the necessary amino acids to support the production of enzymes and hormones responsible for energy regulation.
+Protein is essential for providing your body with the amino acids to support the production of enzymes and hormones responsible for energy regulation.
 When you're not consuming enough protein, your body can't keep up with its energy demands, leading to feelings of sluggishness and fatigue.

 - Muscle Weakness and Loss